leanphp-projects/.github/profile/README.md

 - **Integrated Core Features:** Built-in error handling, logging, email, JWT authentication, and more.
 - **Minimalist Architecture:** Lightweight and efficient, reducing resource usage.
 - **RESTful API Support:** Robust and easy-to-use API creation.

+### Mission
+Our mission is to provide a lightweight, easy-to-use PHP framework that helps developers and startups quickly bring their ideas to life.
+We believe in simplicity, efficiency, and delivering value without unnecessary complexity.

+### Vision
+We envision a world where developers can focus on building innovative solutions without being bogged down by complex setups and configurations.
+LeanPHP aims to be the go-to framework for rapid development and agile methodologies.

 ### Why ngphp?